 - Engage, inspire, and connect the human communities of Cascadia through storytelling and communications to increase our awareness of the landscape, highlight those confronting threats with action, and broaden the diversity of people and organizations taking action to achieve a resilient Cascadia.

 Cascadia has many practitioners and decision-makers already planning for climate change and acting to improve the resilience of our natural and human communities.
 It is home to scientists focused on producing actionable climate change science, and committed to working with those who can use the science to ensure it is useful.
 It is an area that attracts funding to conserve its wonders.
 We have a history of collaborating around individual priority issues to get them addressed.
 And we have a landscape where opportunities still abound, so we have options for balancing the needs of people with a resilient landscape that can support, inspire, and nurture us far into the future.
 Together we can better gain support for and act on these opportunities, to ensure a resilient Cascadia.

-This effort will be guided by a project team made up of public and private partners throughout the region, while smaller teams will be working on each of the components above.
+This effort is guided by our Partner Forum’s leadership team made up of public and private partners throughout the region, while smaller support teams will be working on each of the components of the strategy with a much wider set of partners.
 If you are interested in learning more or engaging in the discussion please contact us.

 Thank you to the Charlotte Martin Foundation, Great Northern Landscape Conservation Cooperative, and North Pacific Landscape Conservation Cooperative for the funding to develop the collaborative framework and vision for this strategy.